-The airline tickets are booked, bags are packed and your family is finally about to head out on a much-anticipated vacation, but that doesn’t mean you can forget about home sweet home just yet.
+The airline tickets are booked, the bags are packed and your family is finally about to head out on a much-needed, long-anticipated vacation, but that doesn’t mean you can forget about home sweet home just yet.
 Take a bit of time to follow these tips to deter a potential break-in and avoid home heartbreak.

 Deterring a potential intruder can be as simple as flicking on a switch.
 Mimic your daily routine by putting the interior house lights on a timer, that way from the outside it looks like business as usual inside.
 Installing external motion-detector lights also means sneaking up on the house is not an option.

 While leaving notes on the backdoor (or on the counter that can be clearly seen from a window) for your dog sitter, gardener, caretaker or neighbour may be tempting when running out to catch your plane, don’t — it’s the clearest indication that no one’s home.
 The same goes for social-media sites.
 Do not broadcast your cool vacation plans online, as tempting as it is.